 These manifestations are moments of varying intensity where this dialogical relationship seems inescapably here.
-Such moments happen when I pray contemplatively.
+Such moments happen when I engage the story of Jesus as the fully humanized story of God, especially in the Eucharist.
+They happen when I pray contemplatively.
 They happen when I engage the Bible, not as an infallible textbook, but as a collection of ancient testimonies to similar moments.
 They happen when in the same way I engage sacred writings from other faith communities.
 They happen when I engage other contemplative people past and present, some more philosophical, others more spiritual, many of whom do not ever use the word “God.”
 They happen when I am caught up in various forms of art, especially (for me) music and poetry.
-They happen when I participate in sacramental forms of worship, especially the Christian Eucharist: celebrating the renewing presence of God in Jesus’ enlivened and enlivening brokenness.
 They happen when I and another live into an intimacy beyond control or comprehension.
 They happen when I am relentlessly drawn to get involved with struggles for justice and reconciliation.
 They happen when I ask myself, honestly, as I trust I’m doing right now, why I can’t seem to escape speaking of God.
 All of these are moments of varying intensity—revelatory moments, manifestations—where this dialogical relationship seems inescapably here.

 Could these moments be illusions?
 Yes.
 In fact I’m sure some of them are, and none of us can completely disentangle what we say we experience from what we’re predisposed to experience.
 Can anybody prove that these are all no more than illusions?
 No. People can easily show how they could be illusions, but that’s still “could be.”
 Getting from “could be illusions” to “definitely are illusions” depends on further “prescientific,” “metaphysical” assumptions about how the world around us works.
 If I held reductive assumptions that rule out such a dialogical relationship in advance (like, say, Sigmund Freud or Daniel Dennett), I would probably call all of these moments illusions, period.
 But I don’t hold reductive assumptions like that, which are, in any case, unprovable.*** Anyway, illusions or not, without such revelatory moments I might not bother to speak of God.